JoyeuseKabera/JoyeuseKabera/README.md

 - 👀 I’m interested in Software development and Machine learning
 - 🌱 I’m learning Master's of Science in Information Technology
 - 💞️ I’m looking to collaborate on Software development and Machine learning project
-- 📫 You can reach me via email joyabera@gmail.com
+- 📫 You can reach me via email joyabera@gmail.com or jkabera@andrew.cmu.edu
                      and phone call +250788839507

 <!---